yazan995/robot-pid-optimizer/README.md

 matplotlib

-tkinter (comes with Python standard library)
+tkinter (comes with Python standard library; on Linux may require separate installation)

 pandas